artem-shorokhov/WicketCalculator/README.md

 Example: 2 + 2 * -2 = -8

-calculator.zip contains exploded war ready to deploy on webcontainer like Tomcat.
+<b>calculator.zip</b> contains exploded war ready to deploy on webcontainer like Tomcat.